aTaylor60/ESC_Frame/README.md

 # ESC_Frame
 A combined frame and 4in1 brushless ESC running BLHeli_s with 16mm hole spacing

-Derived from the excelent [tinyPEPPER](http://fishpepper.de/projects/tinypepper/) project by http://fishpepper.de Be sure to grab the fishpepper KiCad resources - [kicad_misc](https://github.com/fishpepper/kicad_misc)
+Derived from the excelent [tinyPEPPER](http://fishpepper.de/projects/tinypepper/) project by http://fishpepper.de As such I have also used the fishpepper KiCad resources - [kicad_misc](https://github.com/fishpepper/kicad_misc)

+Until I write a proper build guide the [tinyPEPPER v0.5](http://fishpepper.de/2017/03/23/tinypepper-esc-how-to-build-your-own-v0-5/) build guide will be the best reference.

 Key features:
 - Frame integrated ESC reduces stack height